 Please note that we are not currently accepting unsolicited applications for funding as we are concentrating on our existing relationships.

-EQ Foundation is a registered charitable institution that has donated over £2,000,000 since 2015 to charities and social enterprises.
-Further details of our grants can be found here We are also developing initiatives to help improve the philanthropic experience for donors and charities, see below for examples.
+EQ Foundation is a registered charitable institution that has donated over £2,000,000 since 2015 to carefully selected charities and social enterprises.
+It has also developed two innovative initiatives to help donors discover the most effective charities.

 Giving is Great is a website dedicated to making it simpler to identify highly effective charities.
 In our experience, most people give money reactively, in response to an 'ask' and never really feel comfortable with their decision.
 So we've looked at some of the principles that work when selecting investments to provide a basis for making better selections.
 Try it now.